 A mansard roof is a hipped roof, similar to the gambrel roof in that it has two angles on each side, but it has a roof on all four sides of the house, rather than just two, like a gambrel roof.

-There are four main types of mansard roof designs that are commonly used:
+Four main types of mansard roof designs are commonly used:

 Traditionally, mansard roofs were covered with slate tiles, which could be precisely positioned by the roofer to facilitate water drainage and also provide an aesthetically pleasing look.
 Thanks to the advancement of manufacturing technology, in recent years, synthetic shingles or lightweight wooden options like cedar shakes have gained popularity thanks to their reduced weight and resistance to sliding down the roof over time.